ganglyimp/generic-discord-bot/README.md

-# generic-discord-bot
+# generic-discord-bot (for discord.js V12)
-A generic, general purpose discord bot I built using the [Discord.js tutorials](https://discordjs.guide) as a guide.
+A generic, general purpose discord bot I built using the [Discord.js tutorials](https://v12.discordjs.guide/) as a guide.
 <p>Works with Discord.js V12</p>
 <p>Some code, like the command handler, was taken straight from the Discord.js tutorials.</p>